 |9.||Nikon D5300||Y||stereo / mono||Y||-||mini||2.0||Y||-||-|

 It is notable that the Z50 has a microphone port, which is missing on the E-M10 III.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the Z50 and the E-M10 III are recent models that are part of the current product line-up.
-The E-M10 III has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-M10 III was succeeded by the Olympus E-M10 II, while the Z50 does not have a direct predecessor.
+The Z50 is a recent model that features in the current product line-up of Nikon.
+In contrast, the E-M10 III has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M10 III was succeeded by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon Z50 Manual (free pdf) or the online Olympus E-M10 III Manual.

 So how do things add up?
 Is there a clear favorite between the Nikon Z50 and the Olympus E-M10 III?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.